v-fedoseev/v-fedoseev/README.md

 📚 A master student @ U of Bonn: a research-focused CS program.
 GPA 1.5;

-📃 An independent researcher: first reject with a paper on [asmruniversity.com/tag/vladimir-fedoseev/](ASMR in service experience). > 2.5k respondents.
+📃 An independent researcher: first reject with a paper on [ASMR in service experience](https://asmruniversity.com/tag/vladimir-fedoseev/). > 2.5k respondents.

 _____
 🚈 So I'm interested in research beyond my computer science pursuits - thanks to my previous experience: